 Architecture

-Alert Management provides the following modules: integration management, alert event management, notification policy management, collaborative alert handling, and alert handling analysis.
+Alert Management consists of five core modules: integration management, alert event management, notification policy management, collaborative alert handling, and alert handling analysis.

 Integration management

-Alert Management provides two integration types: default alert integration and third-party service integration.
+Alert Management supports two types of integrations: default alert integration and third-party service integration.

 Default alert integration

-For information about how to create alert rules for each sub-service of ARMS, see the following topics:
+For more information about how to create alert rules for each ARMS service, see the following topics:

 Third-party service integration